Inside Don Norman’s Herculean quest to fix design education

 An Unprepared Workforce

 As a result, young designers are woefully unprepared when they are tossed into the workforce.
-Take IMB as one example.
+Take IBM as one example.
 In 2012, the tech giant entered a design renaissance: The company trained its entire workforce to think like designers, hired new designers, and filled two-thirds of its design ranks with recent graduates.
 In the process, Vredenburg says the company noticed a dreadful misalignment between what the company needed and the skillsets of design graduates.
 “The core craft skills were just fine,” explains Vredenburg, but many lacked knowledge and experience working on complex real-world problems.
 Multidisciplinary collaboration was also lacking.
 So IBM invited design hires to attend the company’s design bootcamp program.
 Vredenburg refers to it as “the missing semester of design school.”

 Perhaps, for this reason, the Future of Design Education Initiative seeks to rethink Bachelor, Master, and PhD degrees, but also nontraditional formats like one-year bootcamps.
 “Many students can’t afford the four-year degree,” says Vredenburg, highlighting that IBM is hiring a lot of people from bootcamps right now.